digital art

 “I mostly do digital art,” Bo Feng told me.
 “My school is more focused on traditional art—using pen and pencil, brushes and paper.
 I like that a lot, but I wanted to learn more about the digital world.
 Nowadays social media plays a big role in art, and you just have to be up to date.
 Keeping traditions is very important, but you also have to move on.
 They’re slowly doing it now, they have digital art classes, but when I was first there, they had one or two classes and it was just the basics.
 I felt underwhelmed completely because I started when I was 13 years old.
 I expected some top-level education, and I got really bored.”

 Bo Feng loves his tools of the trade.
-He still has that first tablet he bought as a kid, and a year ago, he found a marvelous new accessory for it—the Screen Protector by Paperlike (shameless plug in progress).
+He still has that first tablet he bought as a kid, and a year ago, he found a marvelous new accessory for it—the Paperlike screen protector (shameless plug in progress).

 bo-feng-lin-digital-art